ietf-teep/architecture/draft-ietf-teep-architecture.md

     applications running on it are considered untrusted.

-  - Service Provider (SP): An entity that wishes to provide a service on Devices that requires the use of one or more Trusted Applications.
+  - Service Provider (SP): An entity that wishes to provide a service on devices that requires the use of one or more Trusted Applications.

   - Device User: A human being that uses a device.
 Many devices have a single device user.
 Some devices have a primary device user with